Solarcaskets/SolarcasketsCollection/README.md

-# SolarCaskets Collection Metadata
+# Solarcaskets Collection Metadata

 This repository contains the complete metadata collection for **SolarCaskets**  a NFT project featuring 5,000 unique digital caskets built on the Solana blockchain using the revolutionary **Helios400 token standard**.

 ## What is SolarCaskets?

-SolarCaskets represents the first implementation of the Helios400 token standard, which enables seamless conversion between SPL tokens and NFTs.
+Solarcaskets represents the first implementation of the Helios400 token standard, which enables seamless conversion between SPL tokens and NFTs.
 Each casket can transform from a tradeable token to a unique collectible and back again, providing unprecedented flexibility for holders.

 ## Collection Preview